aposin/openinsuranceplatform/CONTRIBUTING.md

+# Contributing to Projectname
+Thank you for considering a contribution to Open Insurance Platform!
+We're thrilled that you'd like to contribute to this project.
+Your help is essential for keeping it great.

+This guide explains how to:

+* maximize the chance of your changes being accepted
+* work on the open insurance platform's code base
+* get help if you encounter trouble

+## Get in touch

+Before starting to work on a feature or a fix, please open an issue to discuss the use case or bug with us.
+This can save both you and us a lot of time.
+For any non-trivial change, we'll ask you to create a short design document explaining:

+* Why is this change done?
+What's the use case?
+* What will the API look like?
+(For new features)
+* What test cases should it have?
+What could go wrong?
+* How will it roughly be implemented?
+(We'll happily provide code pointers to save you time)

+This can be done directly inside the GitHub issue.

 ## Contributing

 [fork]: https://github.com/ORG/REPO/fork
 [pr]: https://github.com/ORG/REPO/compare
 [style]: STYLEGUIDE
+[quality-manifest]: CODING_MANIFEST.md
 [code-of-conduct]: CODE_OF_CONDUCT.md

-Hi there!
-We're thrilled that you'd like to contribute to this project.
-Your help is essential for keeping it great.

 Please note that this project is released with a [Contributor Code of Conduct][code-of-conduct].
 By participating in this project you agree to abide by its terms.

-## Reporting a bug or creating a feature request
+### Reporting a bug or creating a feature request

 Please create a new issue in github using one of the provided templates, and make sure to attach the provided labels.

-## Submitting a pull request (can include source code and/or documentation)
+### Submitting a pull request (can include source code and/or documentation)

 0. [Fork][fork] and clone the repository
 0. Create a new branch: `git checkout -b my-branch-name`